zzzBeozzz/EnglishLearningApp/README.md

 So data collected are mostly on China websites or YouTube, therefore the data collection seems insufficient.

 ## Improvement and upcoming plans
-Acquiring data through other format such as purchasing CDs of Sitcom series, and add more features written from revised proposal.
+Acquiring data through other format such as purchasing CDs of Sitcom series, mp4 video clips then mgiht be enhanced, do not have to be raw file downlaod.
+More so, add more features written from revised proposa l such as level difficulties, multiplayer mode that these are worth to improve the app.